withcenter/fireflow/README.md

 - `hasPhoto` is set to `true` if the user has the primary profile photo.
 Or false.
 - `isProfileComplete` is set to `true` if the user filled in the necessary fields in his profile.
 Or false.
 - `coverPhotoUrl` is the url of the cover photo of the user.
-- `recentPosts` is the list of the last recent 50 document references that the user posts.
-Note, create /posts collections and `recentPosts` Data Type first to add this field.
+- `recentPosts` is the list of the last recent posts that the user created.
+Note that, to create the `recentPosts` field in `posts` collection, you will need to create the `recentPosts` Data Type first.
 - `lastPostCreatedAt` is the time that the user created the last post.
 - `isPremiumUser` is set to `true` if the user is paid for premium service.